 Maria Scheuring, Esq.

-I am a skilled Contract, Trial and Appellate Attorney with more than 21 years of experience as Counsel for Corporations, Musicians, Music Vendors and Venues, Matrimonial Clients, Major Insurance Companies, Corporations, Medical Facilities, and the District Attorney's Office.
+I am a skilled Contract, Trial and Appellate Attorney with more than 22 years of experience as Counsel for Corporations, Musicians, Music Vendors and Venues, Matrimonial Clients, Major Insurance Companies, Facilities, and the District Attorney's Office.
 My professional expertise in all forms of litigation and contracts, including Matrimonial, Guardianships and Music Law, make me an ideal candidate to represent many different Companies, Clients and Law Firms in any legal capacity.

 Chairperson for ”Alive After Five” Summer Festivals for the Village of Patchogue, NY and Blue Point Brewery, a music, food and arts festival that attracts 20,000 to 30,000 attendees per night over four Thursdays every summer

 Political Candidate for Smithtown Town Supervisor in the 2021 November Election in Smithtown, New York

 Co-Founder of No Label, Inc. for the education and promotion of Independent Musicians, along with fellow female entrepreneurs, Jasmine Sandler of JS Media and Social Branding and Dawn Orlando of Funkadelic Studios in New York City.

 Vice-President of the Committee for Friends of Music of Smithtown for the Smithtown School District, a Community of parents, educators, administrators, students and alumni who are committed to supporting and advocating for Music Education in the Smithtown School District. .

 The Law Firm of Maria Scheuring was Nominated for "Best Law Firm in Long Island 2021", by Bethpage Best of Long Island Press.